 Beyond the nightlife and price, there are also plenty of other reasons why Barranco is so popular with visitors.
 For example, anyone interested in water sports will find a yacht club, as well as some of the most popular surfing beaches in the world.

-There are even some more traditional sights to be seen too, with the Punte De Los Suspiros bridge and a Main Plaza featuring monuments, memorials, fountains and beautifully designed buildings, giving you plenty of things to stroll around and discover during the day.
+There are even some more traditional sights to be seen too, with the Puente de los Suspiros (Bridge of Sighs) and a Barranco’s Main Square, Parque Municipal featuring monuments, memorials, fountains, and beautifully designed buildings, giving you plenty of things to stroll around and discover during the day.

-Our next destination of San Isidro is located between Miraflores and Lima Centre.
-What you will find in this neighbourhood is a very up-market, high end destination.
-In recent years, it has become the financial centre of not just Lima but of Peru as a whole.
+The family-friendly area of San Isidro is located between Miraflores and Lima Centre.
+What you will find in this neighborhood is a very up-market, high-end, and safe destination.
+In recent years, it has become the financial center of not just Lima but of Peru as a whole.

-This is the sort of location you would expect to find at the centre of most modern cities.
-Expensive hotels, bars, restaurants and shops line streets that are also home to the headquarters of many major businesses and a whopping 58 embassies and consulates.
+This is the sort of location you would expect to find at the center of most modern cities.
+Expensive hotels, bars, restaurants, and shops line streets that are also home to the headquarters of many major businesses and a whopping 58 embassies and consulates.

 If these sorts of attractions appeal to you, you prefer to live and dine in luxury and you have money to burn, then San Isidro is an ideal spot to enjoy a refined and exclusive getaway in the heart of Lima.

-These stunning resorts offer visitors a variety of locations to spend lazy days topping up their tans, with a vibrant collection of bars, shops and restaurants in the surrounding area, providing everything you would expect from a traditional beach resort.
+These stunning resorts offer visitors a variety of locations to spend lazy days topping up their tans, with a vibrant collection of bars, shops, and restaurants that serve typical Peruvian coastal food in the surrounding area, providing everything you would expect from a traditional beach resort.

-Their proximity to the centre of the city also offers the opportunity to switch things up, allowing you to seamlessly blend sightseeing, swimming and sunbathing into one magical vacation.
+Their proximity to the center of the city also offers the opportunity to switch things up, allowing you to seamlessly blend sightseeing, swimming, and sunbathing into one magical vacation.

-Our next destination is one that, while surrounded on all sides by the city, isn’t officially considered a part of Lima, instead being recognised as the Constitutional Province Of Callao.
-That said, it is culturally, economically and socially integrated with the city, as part of its metropolitan area.
+Surrounded on all sides by the city, Callao isn’t officially considered a part of The City of Kings, instead of being recognized as the Constitutional Province Of Callao.
+That said, it is culturally, economically, and socially integrated with the city, as part of its metropolitan area.

 Despite the integration, there are still a number of cultural differences, making this area a slight change of pace from the rest of the city and a destination that may be particularly attractive to regular visitors to the city, who want to experience something slightly different.